tlakomy/tlakomy-site/content/blog/why-im-excited-about-serverless/index.md

 Writing a node.js script to perform an action? _Sure I can do that!_

-Configuring a MySQL DB from scratch, provisioning a server to run it and spending 4 days to be able to save a `todo` in a database? _Please tell me we have an IE8 bug to fix, I don't want ot do that_
+Configuring a MySQL DB from scratch, provisioning a server to run it and spending 4 days to be able to save a `todo` in a database? _Please tell me we have an IE8 bug to fix, I don't want to do that_

 After a couple of years I'm fairly confident that given enough time and will power I'm able to figure out quite a lot of stuff on my own but here's the thing: